c2d7fa/thinktool/README.md

 3. Electron-based desktop client, output to `/dist/desktop/`

 The static resources should be deployed to a static site hosting service, while the server code should be run on an appropriate server using Node.js.
 The desktop client is bundled as an executable app.

+You will need to have the following dependencies installed:

+- Node.js and NPM
+- Docker
+- Bash and the GNU core utilities
+- Curl
+- Azure CLI
+- PostgreSQL

 ## Static Resources